atticus-sullivan/theoTool/README.md

 **WARNING:** If using the export to tex/dot be carefull, currently there is no check if the files already exist, they are simply overwritten.

+And please don't take the results for granted, as of now, I'm pretty sure this should work.
+But there's never complete safety.

 Installation
 ============
 Note that there is a `requirements.txt`, which states the python packages